How long is each show?

 General admission tickets are $5 per person.
 Children under two are free.

 We get this question often and our answer is always the same, “It depends on the child.”
 Though our shows are designed to be fun for all ages, only you know your child well enough to know what they may or may not enjoy.
 If you’re not sure, try bringing them to a performance.
 If they don’t like it, try again when they’re a bit older.
 Being exposed to performing arts is an important step in a child’s cultural and artistic growth.
 If you’re not sure how to introduce your child to the performing arts, read Katherine Kopp’s Six Steps to Teaching a Child to Appreciate Performing Arts.

 All ages means each of our family productions is designed to entertain everyone from the smallest of children to the eldest of adults.
 We want the grown ups to have just as much fun as the kids!

 Do I need advance tickets?

-You can by advance tickets through our web site, but it’s not required.
-We have plenty of seating and tickets are available at the door.
+No, we have plenty of seating and tickets are available at the door.

 Is your building accessible to people with disabilities?

 Where do you get the puppets, props, etc. from?